get2aadil/ConsoleSysMonitor/README.md

-# SystemMonitorCLI
+# ConsoleSysMonitor

-SystemMonitorCLI is a command-line application for monitoring system processes and services.
+ConsoleSysMonitor is a command-line application for monitoring system processes and services.
 It allows you to list all running processes and services and provides detailed CPU and memory utilization metrics for a selected process.

 ## Table of Contents